MakeSchool-Tutorials/web-7-react-redux-tetris-app/P02-Adding-Redux/content.md

 ---
-title: "Tetris - Adding Redux"
+title: "Adding Redux"
-slug: tetris-adding-redux
+slug: adding-redux
 ---

 Redux is a library that manages Application state.
 The React-Redux library acts as bindings between React and Redux.
 We will need to install both as dependancies.